Did you run out of ideas and inspiration, and now you don’t know what to photograph?

 5. Self-portrait Photoshoot

-Photographers are so used to being behind the camera that we forget what’s it like to be photographed.
+We, photographers, are so used to being behind the camera that we forget what it’s like to be photographed.

 6. Capture the Season

-It’s not easy to convey the time of the year in your photos if you try to go beyond colourful autumn leaves, snowy meadows, or blossoming flowers.
+It’s not easy to convey the time of the year in your photos if you try to go beyond colourful autumn leaves, snowy meadows in the winter, blossoming flowers in spring, or sunny beaches in the summer.

 When you avoid the stereotypical photos, you find a real challenge, which pushes you towards creativity that is oh-so-important in photography.